 Edited by: Balázs Harrach and Stuart G. Siddell

-The Papillomaviridae is a family of small, non-enveloped viruses with double stranded DNA genomes of 5,748 bp to 8,607 bp.
+The Papillomaviridae is a family of small, non-enveloped viruses with double stranded DNA genomes of 5,748 bp to 8,607 bp (Table 1.Papillomaviridae).
 Their classification is based on pairwise nucleotide sequence identity across the L1 open reading frame.
 Members of the Papillomaviridae primarily infect mucosal and keratinized epithelia, and have been isolated from fish, reptiles, birds and mammals.
 Despite a long co-evolutionary history with their hosts, some papillomaviruses are pathogens of their natural host species.

 Table 1.Papillomaviridae.
-Characteristics of the family Papillomaviridae.
+Characteristics of members of the family Papillomaviridae.

 human papillomavirus 16 (K02718), species Alphapapillomavirus 9, genus Alphapapillomavirus, subfamily Firstpapillomavirinae

 Circular dsDNA.
 Genome varies from 5,748 bp to 8,607 bp.